metabase/metabase/docs/permissions/data-sandboxes.md

 5. Click on the dropdown under **Data access** for that group.
 6. Select "Sandboxed".
 7. Select "Use a saved question to create a custom view for this table".
 8. Select your saved question.
+The question should be written in SQL.
+If the question contains parameters, those parameters must be required (they cannot be optional).
 9. Optional: [restrict rows based on people's user attributes](#restricting-rows-in-an-custom-sandbox-with-user-attributes).

 > If you have saved SQL questions that use sandboxed data, make sure to move all of those questions to admin-only collections.
 For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).